swiftlang/swift/docs/proposals/rejected/ClassConstruction.rst

 ========

-I suggest we define Swift initialization to be as simple and easily-understood as possible, and avoid “interesting” interactions with the more complicated Objective-C initialization process.
-If we do this, we can treat Objective-C base classes as “sealed and safe” for the purpose of initialization, and help programmers reason effectively about initialization and their class invariants.
+I suggest we define Swift initialization to be as simple and easily-understood as possible, and avoid "interesting" interactions with the more complicated Objective-C initialization process.
+If we do this, we can treat Objective-C base classes as "sealed and safe" for the purpose of initialization, and help programmers reason effectively about initialization and their class invariants.